ant-design/ant-design-pro-site/docs/getting-started.en-US.md

 ---
 order: 0
-title: Getting started
+title: Getting Started
 type: Introduction
 ---

 ## Foreword

-Ant Design Pro is a production-ready solution for the admin interface.
-Continue on the design principles brought by [Ant Design](http://ant.design/) and with the aim of building high-level components from the basics ones; we have developed templates, components, and relevant design resources, to improve the user and development experience for the admin interface.
+Ant Design Pro is a production-ready solution for admin interfaces.
+Continue on the design specifications brought by [Ant Design](http://ant.design/) and with the aim of building high-level components from the basics ones; we have developed templates, components, and corresponding design kit to improve the user and development experience for admin interfaces.
-With developers' feedback, we will increment, build and consolidate templates and corresponding implementation, conclude best practices, components, and business logic.
+With developers' feedback, we will increment, build and consolidate those templates and implementation, conclude best practices for components and business logic.
+Your help is much welcomed.
-We welcome your particiation very much.
-With those objectives, we built the following templates, and have built a scaffold based on React.js, which should help you prototyping production-ready admin interface.
+Bear those objectives in mind, we have built the following templates, and have built a scaffold based on React.js, which should help you prototyping production-ready admin interface.

 ```
 - Dashboard